3 min read

 Attorney being an old French word for assign.
 You’re literally assigning someone (you can choose more than one person) to look after you, your finances, or your estate.

-• Ordinary Power of Attorney – a temporary order that lasts as long as you say.
-It’s usually used by those going into hospital for a short time or those staying abroad who need someone to manage their property and finances here in the UK.
+• Ordinary Power of Attorney (OPA) – a temporary order that lasts as long as you say.
+It’s usually used by those going into hospital for a short time, those staying abroad who need someone to manage their property and finances here in the UK and more often as an urgent/ interim measure whilst waiting for the LPAs to be registered.

-• Lasting Power of Attorney – an ongoing Power of Attorney that stays in place until you stop the order or pass away.
-Lasting Power of Attorney comes in two flavours: ‘health and welfare and ‘property and financial’.
+• Lasting Power of Attorney (LPA) – an ongoing Power of Attorney that stays in place until you stop the order or pass away.
+Lasting Power of Attorney comes in two halves: ‘health and welfare and ‘property and financial’.

-Many believe a Power of Attorney is part of a will—however, they’re two separate legal documents.
-If you’re getting your will done, speak to us about assigning a Power of Attorney at the same time.
+Many people think a Power of Attorney is part of a will; however, they are two distinct legal documents.
+If you are having your will prepared, please talk to us about assigning a Power of Attorney at the same time, or vice versa.

 As with drafting a will, you must be over 18 and ‘of sound mind’ when signing a Power of Attorney document.
 This is why everyone needs a Power of Attorney in place – you can’t assign someone to look after you, your money, or your home after being incapacitated.